Wisconsin Debt Relief Guide

 How Consolidated Credit helps Wisconsin residents find debt relief

-Consolidated Credit has provided free credit counseling services to 2,231 credit users in the state of Wisconsin in 2020.
-Of those, 116 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $10,466).
-Those who did not enroll received a free debt analysis, complementary budget evaluation, and were directed to the right solutions for their respective situations.
+In 2024, Consolidated Credit provided free credit counseling services to 2,231 credit users in the state of Wisconsin.
+Of those, 463 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $12,798).
+Those who did not enroll received a free debt analysis and complementary budget evaluation and were directed to the right solutions for their respective situations.

 Relief options to consider if you’re in debt in Wisconsin